b-c-dipesh/daily_quotes/README.md

-Created Daily Quotes generator with React, Bootstrap and ZenQuotes API.
+Created Daily Quotes generator with React, Bootstrap and quotes from ZenQuotes.